 Maybe it’s a holiday you have been planning for some time and the narcissist knows just how much you have been looking forward to the break.
 Maybe it’s a reunion for your closest friends or a special birthday party.
-Whatever the occasion, the narcissist will do their utmost to make sure that it doesn’t turn out to be as special as you had hoped.
-They want you to share in their own misery.
+Whatever the occasion, the narcissist love to spoil special occasions.

 Happiness seems so alien to them.
 Why should you experience joy when they rarely feel fulfilled?
 Why should they have to put up with being in the company of your friends or family?
 They are simply jealous of your close friends or the close relationship you have with members of your own family.

 As your holiday fast approaches, don’t be surprised if the narcissist picks a fight with you, and cancels the holiday at the last minute.

 They will go all out to ensure that the holiday will go downhill from there on.
 They will make a condescending remark just to dampen your spirits, or provoke an argument, basically anything to bring your mood down to a similar level as their own.

 Whilst on holiday, you may be directing all your attention on making sure the kids have fun.
 Isn’t that what normal parents do?
 Don’t forget this person is far from normal.
-They want your attention, so they may resort to huffing and bad behaviour to get it.
+They want your attention, so they may resort to huffing and bad behavior to get it.
 Any attention is better than none.

 You want the narcissist to enjoy the holiday or special event, so you try your very best to draw them out of their mood, but no matter how hard you try, nothing seems to work.
 You feel like they are making you suffer for your efforts to make them smile and be happy.

 Remember that if you are having a good day the narcissist will do anything to spoil it.
 They want to make the day memorable for all the wrong reasons.
 Don’t give them the opportunity.

 Enjoy yourself and let them be.
 If they happen to come off with some disparaging remark, just respond with something like, ‘Fascinating,’ or ‘Interesting,’ and go and do your own thing and above all, enjoy the occasion.

 They may decide not to show up.
 Great!
 There will be more for everyone else.
 If however, they decide to grace you with their presence, there just may be a silver lining.
-If things don’t go to plan, the turkey is overcooked and the narcissist is so busy doing everything in their box of tricks to be the centre of attention, who is ever going to notice if the turkey isn’t perfect?
+If things don’t go to plan, the turkey is overcooked and the narcissist is so busy doing everything in their box of tricks to be the center of attention, who is ever going to notice if the turkey isn’t perfect?